CanvasContext

 must be requested on every redraw cycle.

-getDevicePixelResolution(): [number, number]
+getCSSSize(): [number, number]

-getPixelSize(): [number, number]
+getDevicePixelSize(): [number, number]

 Returns the size in pixels required to cover the canvas at the current device pixel resolution.
+Note that this value is just informational, the render buffer can be set to any value independently of this size.

 Resize the drawing surface.
 Usually called after the window has been resized.
-Note that automatic resizing is performed as size changes to the underlying canvas object are detected.

 - width: New drawing surface width.